 Dr. Bert has several areas of special interest including internal medicine and dermatology.
 He especially enjoys taking the time to talk to get to personally know his clients and their families.

-He and his partner Dr. Sally have two daughters, Lindsay and Stephanie.
+He and his partner, Dr. Sally, have two daughters, Lindsay, who is married to Justin, and Stephanie, who is married to Joey.
+Additionally, they have been blessed with two grandsons, and a granddaughter!
 They also have three pets—a mischievous terrier mix named Lizzy, who they adopted from the DeRidder City Pound in 2011, and two cats named Ifrus and Tallulah who were abandoned as kittens on the front porch of the clinic in 2008.